BIDS/repro-case-studies/case-studies/rpoldrack.md

 For the transcriptome and metabolomic data, analyses were performed using a set of Rmarkdown scripts executed using R. These analyses included the identification of coexpression networks using the Weighted Gene Coexpression Network Analysis (WGCNA) package; eigengenes identified from these network were then used in subsequent analyses.
 The gene networks were annotated using DAVID (<https://david.ncifcrf.gov>).
 Metabolomic measures were clustered using affinity propagation, and annotated using IMPALA (<http://impala.molgen.mpg.de>).

-The outcomes of each of the foregoing analyses were saved and used to compute timeseries correlations between each of the measures across all domains (for a total of more than 20,000 statistical tests), using the R forecast package.
+The outcomes of each of the foregoing analyses were saved and used to compute time series correlations between each of the measures across all domains (for a total of more than 20,000 statistical tests), using the R forecast package.
 These are then summarized in a web report generated using Rmarkdown.
 Currently the only test is one that compares the results of the full workflow to a set of results cached on S3.
 Documentation of the code is minimal.

 After implementing the workflow on a single system, I then implemented it on a virtual machine in order to allow anyone anywhere to run it.
 I used the Vagrant software package to provision a virtual machine with all necessary requirements.
 Once installed, the user can run the entire workflow with a single command.
 In addition to running the entire data analysis workflow, the virtual machine also includes a web server that provides access to the results of all of the analyses, along with a data browser for the detailed results.
 This system is identical to the one exposed publicly at <http://results.myconnectome.org>.
 Documentation for installing and running the software is evolving.